sveltejs/kit/documentation/docs/10-getting-started/30-project-structure.md

 ### tests

-If you chose to add tests to your project during `npm create svelte@latest`, they will live in this directory.
+If you chose to add [Playwright](https://playwright.dev/) for browser testing to your project during `npm create svelte@latest`, they will live in this directory.

+### unit tests

+If you chose to add [Vitest](https://vitest.dev/) for unit testing to your project during `npm create svelte@latest`, the unit-tests will reside in your src folder as defined in vite.config.js.

 ### package.json